 The following sections provide some explanation of the sample application code.
-As mentioned in the overview section, the initialization and run-time paths are very similar to those of the L2 Forwarding Sample Application (in Real and Virtualized Environments).
+As mentioned in the overview section, the initialization and run-time paths are very similar to those of the L2 forwarding application (see Chapter 9 "L2 Forwarding Sample Application" for more information).
 The following sections describe aspects that are specific to the IP reassemble sample application.